• Free shipping on all orders

 Summary

 Not every cat is the same.
 Some cats love to play, nonstop.
 Others are not big on rushing around the house and would prefer to lounge peacefully.
 Still, even the laziest of cats need a bit of exercise in their life.
 If you notice nothing you do is getting your cat to engage in play, there could be an underlying issue that should be addressed.
 If your cat’s lack of interest lasts for more than a few days, schedule a trip to the veterinarian.
-Whether there’s an issue or not, you’ll feel better knowing you put your kitty’s health and well-being first.
+Whether there’s an issue or not, you will feel better knowing you put your kitty’s health and well-being first.

-Featured Image Credit By: Samray, Shutterstock
+Featured Image Credit: Samray, Shutterstock

 Related Articles